Dope-Programmer/Twist-on-Hangman/README.md

 ##  Reflections
 This project helped me learn a lot about using Unreal Engine's Blueprint system to create game mechanics.
 I gained experience managing game logic, especially when it came to generating letters dynamically and tracking player guesses.
 This is the most work I’ve done with arrays in a game, and it really helped me improve my skills in handling game data.

-## Plans
-For the future, I plan to improve the level design and add new levels with different themes.
-I also want to introduce more action, enemies, and challenges.
-My goal is to take this project further, possibly adding a faster-paced, action-packed style while keeping the unique hangman mechanics.